ronaldbradford/doit-lab1/README.md

 # Doit - Lab 1 - Telemetry Collector Specs

-See [SPECS.md](SPECS.md) for information regarding the purpose of this Application Modernization lab execise.
+See [SPECS.md](SPECS.md) for information regarding the purpose of this Application Modernization lab exercise.

 # Pre-requisites